 The primary method of imparting knowledge and understanding (A1-A5) is lectures, supplemented by seminars and IT workshops.
 Seminars and workshops help to reinforce and amplify student learning gained in lectures and provide an opportunity to develop appreciation of issues through discussion and argument.
 Throughout the programme, students are encouraged to supplement taught material by independent study, for which they are given extensive support and guidance on relevant reading materials - and webbased material - and how to use them.
 Students have the opportunity to develop knowledge and understanding partly via intensive seminar work and also by the undertaking of independent research under staff supervision.
 A1, A3 and A5 are developed through the compulsory Stage 1 module (POL 1000).
+A1, A2 and A5 in the compulsory Stage 1 module (HIS1030).
 A3 and A5 are further developed in an optional Stage 3 History module.
 A2 and A4 is taught via intensive seminar work and also through the option of undertaking independent research under staff supervision